Vital-Utilities/Vital-Utilities/README.md

 <br/>
 </p>
 <p align="center">
-🌟🌠✨⭐Show your support by hitting that Star and yap your neighbours ears of about it ⭐✨🌠🌟
+🌟🌠✨⭐Show your support by hitting that Star⭐✨🌠🌟
 </p>

 - [Links](#links)